 Often, the employee experience is far more challenging to quantify than demographics when measuring how a company is doing with diversity, equity, and inclusion.
 Fortunately, the most helpful information comes from an often untapped resource: employees.

-Organizations can learn a lot about how valued, included, and supported employees feel by conducting frequent surveys and collecting feedback on the employee experience.
+Organizations can learn a lot about how valued, included, and supported employees feel by conducting employee surveys and collecting feedback on the employee experience.
 Throughout it all, organizations should keep a close eye on the following employee experience diversity metrics:

 5. Job satisfaction and engagement